 Muscle pull: Muscle pull is actually a muscle tear.
 A traumatic pulling of the fibres produces a tear known as sprain.
 This can occur due to sudden stretching of muscle beyond the point of elasticity.
-Back pain is a common problem caused by muscle pull due to improper posture with static sitting for long hours.
+Back pain is a common problem caused b) Disorders of skeletal system

+Muscular dystrophy:

-Muscular dystrophy: The group of diseases collectively called the muscular dystrophy are associated with the progressive degeneration of skeletal muscle fibres, weakening the muscles and leading to death from lung or heart failure.
+The group of diseases collectively called the muscular dystrophy are associated with the progressive degeneration of skeletal muscle fibres, weakening the muscles and leading to death from lung or heart failure.
 The most common form of muscular dystrophy is called Duchene Muscular Dystrophy (DMD).